joaobmonteiro/PomodoroFX/README.txt

 Instructions:
 - simply press the start button!
 - press start button again and you break your Pomodoro :(
-- it automatically starts another Pomodoro and receive an fail sound.
+- it automatically starts another Pomodoro and you should hear a fail sound.
 - when the countdown finishes you shall earn some applauses if the mute button is not selected
 - counters for failed and successfull sessions are displayed